-- The partially developed embryo hatch internally and further reside inside the mother’s body until full development before birth.
+- The partially developed embryo hatch internally and further resides inside the mother’s body until full development before birth.

-- Tiger Sharks have the gestation period from 14 to 16 months.
+- Tiger Sharks have a gestation period from 14 to 16 months.

 - The newborn pups have 20 to 30 inches (51 to 76 cm) body length.